dominodatalab/domino-training-wine-quality/README.md

 ![15](raw/latest/readme_images/SyncNB.png)
 -->

-3. Enter an informative but brief commit message such as "Sync EDA notebook to project".
+3. Enter an informative but brief commit message such as: Sync EDA notebook to project.
 4. Click *Sync All Changes*.
 5. Click *Stop* at the top of your Workspace to stop the instance.